-Grounded in black radical traditions in African American Studies, we have created a set of works that illustrate black peoples’ practices of resisting death and the symbolic meanings of birth, death, and resurrection in black life and culture.
+Methodology Grounded in Black radical traditions in African American Studies, we have created a set of works that illustrate black peoples’ practices of resisting death and the symbolic meanings of birth, death, and resurrection in black life and culture.
 Each of our works have been collaboratively conceived and produced and aim to complicate understandings of people’s power and agency.
 Through learning, dialogue and fellowship, we have come to think of ourselves as an organic, intellectual, and creative collective and have worked through an organic process of project conception, design, and production.
 These works have provided us an opportunity to investigate critical ideas about racism and black lives that extend into the cultural realms of the sound and image, into embodied dynamics of feeling, sensation, and practice.
-Our artistic experience features six works.